Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors

-In contrast, Fig.~\ref{fig:SK} shows data for the SK model.
-The data are in agreement with the simulation results by Pazmandi {\em et al.} \cite{pazmandi:99}: The distribution $D(n)$ [$P(S)$] has a power-law behavior for small $n$ [$S$] with a crossover size $n^\ast(N)$ [$S^\ast(N)$] that diverges with increasing system size.
-A scaling collapse of the data (not shown) agrees with the estimates of Ref.~\cite{pazmandi:99}.
-Furthermore, we find that $1/n^\ast = 0.00011(8)$ compatible with zero for $N \to \infty$ in the SK model, i.e., $n^\ast = \infty$.
+Figure \ref{fig:SK} shows data for the SK model.
+The data are in agreement with Ref.~\cite{pazmandi:99}: $D(n)$ [$P(S)$] has a power-law behavior for small $n$ [$S$] with a crossover size $n^\ast(N)$ [$S^\ast(N)$] that diverges with $N$.
+A scaling collapse of the data agrees with the estimates of Ref.~\cite{pazmandi:99}.
+Furthermore, we find that $1/n^\ast = 0.00011(8)$ compatible with zero for $N \to \infty$, i.e., $n^\ast = \infty$.
+Data for the VB model (not shown) show no signs of SOC and are qualitatively similar to the data shown in Fig.~\ref{fig:3D}.
+Data for spin glasses on scale-free graphs (not shown) only show a power-law behavior (i.e., SOC) when the number of neighbors diverges with the system size ($\lambda \le 2$, Ref.~\cite{katzgraber:12}).
+Our results therefore show that a diverging number of neighbors (node degree) is a necessary condition for SOC to be present.

-To further corroborate our results, in Fig.~\ref{fig:inset} we plot the crossover avalanche size $n^\ast$ as a function of the space dimension $d$ for space dimensions $d = 2$ to $8$, as well as $d = \infty$ (SK).
-The data clearly show that $n^\ast \propto d^2$, i.e., a true power-law behavior without a cutoff is only feasible for $d = \infty$ \cite{comment:fit}.
-Note that the same behavior is obtained for avalanches restricted to $H = 0$, as well as the magnetization jumps (not shown), however with large fluctuations in the data.
+In Fig.~\ref{fig:inset}, we plot the crossover avalanche size $n^\ast$ as a function of the coordination $z = 2d$ and $d = 2$ -- $8$, as well as $z = \infty$ (SK).
+The data show that $n^\ast \propto z^2$; i.e., a true power-law behavior without a cutoff is only feasible for $z = \infty$ when the graph is complete \cite{comment:fit}.
+Note that the same behavior is obtained for avalanches restricted to $H = 0$, as well as the magnetization jumps.
 Finally, our results are independent of the choice of $n^\ast$ (either from a fit to an exponential or from the closest distance between the fitting function), illustrating the robustness of the effect.
-We also compare our results to that of the pseudogap of the distribution of local fields $P(h)$, another quantity found to reflect SOC in the SK model \cite{mezard:87}.
-The inset of Fig.~\ref{fig:inset} shows $P(h = 0)$ as a function of the space dimension.
-The data clearly show that $P(h = 0) \propto d^{-1/2} \to 0$ for $d \to \infty$ only.
+The inset of Fig.~\ref{fig:inset} shows $P(h = 0)$ as a function of the number of neighbors $z$.
+The data clearly show that $P(h = 0) \propto z^{-1/2} \to 0$ for $z \to \infty$ only; i.e., SOC is only present for the fully connected models, such as the SK model \cite{mezard:87,eastham:06}.